 People were screaming their heads off.
 Couples were hugging each other and wishing it would be over … or not.
 After what might have been ten minutes it went dark for a moment and then the lights came up.
-The show as over and it nearly 2:00am.
+The show was over and it was nearly 2:00am.

 The ads had promised “someone in the audience will win a dead body” which turned out to be a frozen chicken from the market.

 There was another show the next night, and I returned, bringing my own props.
 I had purchased rubber creature hands, feet and masks from Famous Monsters of Filmland.
 When the lights went out, I reached into my paper bag, put them on and joined the other monsters terrorizing the audience.
 What fun!

 It took a showman like William Castle to figure out inexpensive ways to interact with audiences in the late 1950s and 1960s.
 A contract director of B movies for Columbia, Castle felt he could offer an enticement to audiences attending his horror films.
 Macabre promised a $1,000 life insurance policy if you died of fright during the movie.
 Hearses were parked out front and nurses stood waiting in the lobby.
 The 13 Ghosts could only be seen if you looked through the red filter of your “Supernatural Viewer.”
 Homicidal had a “Fright Break” for those too scared to stay.
 They could get a refund, but that required signing a certificate stating “I am a bona-fide coward,” and standing in the “Coward’s Corner.”
 “Shock Sections” in theaters had seat belts to keep the audience in their seats if too scared by I Saw What You Did.
 As you entered the theater to see Mr. Sardonicus, a special card was handed out.
 During the movie, the audience was asked to vote if the murderous title character should be sentenced to death or not.